MicrosoftDocs/VBA-Docs/api/Publisher.ThreeDFormat.RotationY.md

 ## Remarks

-To set the rotation of the extruded shape around the x-axis, use the  **[RotationX](Publisher.ThreeDFormat.RotationX.md)** property of the  **ThreeDFormat** object.
-To set the rotation of the extruded shape around the z-axis, use the **[Rotation](Publisher.Shape.Rotation.md)** property of the  **[Shape](Publisher.Shape.md)** object.
+To set the rotation of the extruded shape around the x-axis, use the **[RotationX](Publisher.ThreeDFormat.RotationX.md)** property.

+To set the rotation of the extruded shape around the z-axis, use the **[Rotation](Publisher.Shape.Rotation.md)** property of the **Shape** object.

 To change the direction of the extrusion's sweep path without rotating the front face of the extrusion, use the **[SetExtrusionDirection](Publisher.ThreeDFormat.SetExtrusionDirection.md)** method.

 ## Example

-This example adds three identical extruded ovals to the active document and sets their rotation around the y-axis to - 30, 0, and 30 degrees, respectively.
+This example adds three identical extruded ovals to the active document and sets their rotation around the y-axis to -30, 0, and 30 degrees, respectively.

 ```vb
 Sub SetRotationY()